DreFlo/els-2324/SEMANTIC_MODEL.md

 2. **Command:**

-`Commands` represent actions or operations that the `Controller` can use.
+`Commands` represent actions or operations that the `TableManipulator` can use.
 They encapsulate specific tasks to be performed according to the configuration instructions.

 3. **Config:**